adobe/frl-online-proxy/README.md

 ## Building and Running

-**NOTE:** We currently provide [builds](https://github.com/adobe/frl-online-proxy/releases/latest) for Windows and Linux.
+**NOTE:** We currently provide [builds](https://github.com/adobe/frl-online-proxy/releases/latest) for Windows, Linux and macOS.
 If you plan to run the proxy on these platforms, we recommend installing the latest build.
 It is generally only necessary to build the tool if you are doing development work, need to run it on a different platform, or if your system is unable to execute the binary.

 To build the proxy application, make sure you have the [Rust toolchain](https://rustup.rs/) installed on your system.